Table of Contents

 The following are the stages of tooth decay:

 At this early stage, the tooth’s enamel demineralises due to acids produced by plaque bacteria.
-The enamel may show signs of white spots or chalky areas on the surface, indicating mineral loss.
+The enamel may show white spots or chalky areas on its surface, indicating mineral loss.
 Proper oral hygiene and professional intervention can reverse or halt this stage.

 Stage 2: Enamel Decay & Dentin Caries

-As decay progresses, the enamel is further eroded, forming a cavity or hole in the tooth.
+As decay progresses, the enamel is further eroded, forming a cavity.
 The decay now reaches the underlying layer called dentin.
 Symptoms may include tooth sensitivity and pain, especially when consuming hot, cold, or sweet substances.
 Dental treatment, such as fillings or bonding, is necessary to remove the decayed area and restore the tooth’s structure.

 Stage 3: Dentin Decay & Pulpitis

 If left untreated, the decay can penetrate deeper into the dentin, reaching the pulp chamber where the nerves and blood vessels are located.
-This stage is characterised by increased tooth sensitivity, intense pain, and potential pulp inflammation, known as pulpitis.
+This stage is characterised by increased tooth sensitivity, severe pain, and potential pulp inflammation (pulpitis).
 Root canal treatment may be required to remove the infected pulp and save the tooth.
 In severe cases, extraction may be necessary.

 Stage 4: Periodontitis